Koala mother and joey seeking refuge on a bulldozed logpile © Briano / WWF-Aus

 17 Feb 2022

-Senior Manager, Towards Two Billion Trees, WWF-Australia
+By Dr Stuart Blanch, Senior Manager, Towards Two Billion Trees, WWF-Australia

-“Sad, mad and glad,” I said in response to the presenter’s question about how I felt now that koalas on Australia’s east coast were legally listed as endangered under federal environmental law.
+“Sad, mad and glad,” I said in response to the presenter’s question about how I felt now that koalas on Australia’s east coast were legally listed as Endangered under federal environmental law.

 It was the morning of 11 February during a radio interview when news broke that Australia’s Minister for the Environment Sussan Ley announced the decision to ‘uplist’ koalas in Queensland, New South Wales and the ACT from Vulnerable to Endangered.